 What better way to spruce up that patio, porch, or deck than by adding some awesome eco-friendly lighting?

 Too bad that it can set you back a very large chunk of change.

 There are SO many options for outdoor eco-friendly lighting, but it always seems like there’s a trade-off to make.

-Isn’t there a DIY solution that gets you everything you want out of awesome outdoor lighting and doesn’t brank the bank!
+Isn’t there a DIY solution that gets you everything you want out of awesome outdoor lighting and doesn’t break the bank!

 How does a $2 paper shoji lantern with LED lights sound?

-Now don’t get me wrong, I love the awesome folks at Gaiam — and if you’re pockets are deep enough, those lanterns are a great option–but my wallet isn’t even close to that thick.
+Now don’t get me wrong, I love the awesome folks at Gaiam — and if your pockets are deep enough, those lanterns are a great option.
+But my wallet isn’t even close to that thick.
 How about yours?

 So what’s a non-eco-snob lighting lover to do?